 Membership to the Slope Day Programming Board is open to all registered undergraduate and graduate students.
-Students can not only express their ideas and opinions in general body meetings but may also get involved in specific SDPB subcommittees.
+Students can not only express their ideas and opinions in general body meetings but may also get involved in specific SDPB committees.
+We have between 25 and 40 students (besides the executive board) attend our biweekly general body meetings.
+Full membership status affords voting rights and executive eligibility.
+Full members have attended at least 2 meetings in the current academic year.
+Full membership is tallied at the meeting before elections are held in the Spring.